Ayurveda , or Ayurvedic Medicine, is the Traditional Health Care System of Classical India

-Ayurveda is the traditional health care system of India, originating in the ancient Vedic civilization of 3,000 B.C.E.
+Ayurveda originates in the ancient Vedic civilization of 1000 B.C.E.
 Ayur-Veda means Science of Life.
 It is a natural, preventive approach to health care, that emphasizes

 - a diet appropriate to one’s mind-body type and basic principles of nutrition.